loicginoux/rails_performance_test/README.md

 ==============

 This is a project to test and put in practice some rails and db performance tasks.
 The app consists on a basic articles and comments application.
-We imagin that the app can have thousands of articles and for each article, you can have potentially thousands or millions of comments.
+We imagine that the app can have thousands of articles and for each article, you can have potentially thousands or millions of comments.
 The app has four pages:
 - a page that list the last 10 articles, that you can destroy.
 - a page that show the article and the last 20 moderated comments made.
 You can also add a comment on this page.
 A comment is first in a "not moderated" state.